 If designing pressure vessels or pipe connections follow the relevant design codes of practices such as ASME VIII division 1 and BS 5500.

 The non-linear characteristics of gaskets can significantly influence the clamped parts compliance.
-Subsection 7.6.5 contains an explanation of the compliance calculations for joints with gaskets.
+Section 7.6.5 contains an explanation of the compliance calculations for joints with gaskets.

 Metallic Creep

-Very high temperatures, which could cause relaxation due to a reduction of material strength, do not normally occur in space applications.
-However, differential thermal expansion may directly give preload loss and can also cause relaxation due to over stressing.
-Such thermo-elastic effects are discussed in Subsection 6.3.5.
+Very high temperatures, which can cause relaxation due to a reduction of material strength, do not normally occur in space applications.
+However, differential thermal expansion can directly give preload loss and can also cause relaxation due to over stressing.
+Such thermo-elastic effects are discussed in Section 6.3.5.

 Washers

 Washers are used for a variety of reasons.
-Plain washers are used to spread the load into the clamped parts, to allow the use of oversized holes, to prevent the fastener head or nut damaging the surface of the clamped parts, or to give controlled surface conditions at the under-head or under-nut interfaces.
+Plain washers are used to spread the load into the clamped parts, to allow the use of oversized holes (making sure to use thick washers to avoid excessive bending), to prevent the fastener head or nut damaging the surface of the clamped parts, or to give controlled surface conditions at the under-head or under-nut interfaces.
 Many other types of special purpose washers exist such as insulating washers for thermal or electrical reasons, conical spring washers to minimise the effect of embedding, the dimpled or two piece crushable washers for preload detection, the straingauged face washer for use as a miniature load cell, shakeproof washers to prevent rotary loosening and toothed shear washers for slip prevention, etc. It is important to consider the compliance and relaxation properties of the particular washer type.

-The analysis of clamped parts compliance (Section 7.7) should take into account compliance of the washers.
+It is important that the analysis of clamped parts compliance (Section 7.7) takes into account compliance of the washers.
 Generally, the washer compliance can be calculated assuming that it behaves like a flange.
-If the washer is soft, the analysis can be done using the non-linear theory for gaskets (see Subsection 6.6.47.6.5).
+If the washer is soft, the analysis can be done using the non-linear theory for gaskets (see Section 7.6.5).

-Whenever washers are used, embedding (Subsection 6.4.2) is increased since there is at least one more interstice region with crushable surface asperities.
+Whenever washers are used, embedding (Section 6.4.2) is increased since there is at least one more interstice region with crushable surface asperities.
 For this reason, it is recommended to use hard washers whenever possible to minimise the embedding losses.

 Torsional Relaxation

 During the torque tightening process torsional stress is developed in the fastener in addition to the axial stress, which is necessary for the preload.
 The torsional stress is subject to varying amounts of relaxation, and it is generally believed to be the first stress to be relieved by relaxation.
 In most instances it disappears immediately when the wrench is removed.
-It has been shown that the relaxation of torsional stress can induce extra tensile stress (see Reference 6.4).
+Also, it has been shown that the relaxation of torsional stress can induce extra tensile stress (see Reference 6.4).
 This self-tightening phenomenon, illustrated in Figure 6-11 is invariably masked by the greater axial embedding relaxation (see Reference 6.3).
 The amount of torsional stress primarily depends on the magnitude of the thread friction torque and the amount of relaxation.
 Whether relaxation is by head rotation or self-tightening depends largely on the under head friction conditions compared with those of the thread friction conditions.

+Note that, despite this handbook recommends to consider total relaxation of the shear stress induced during installation, in special cases (i.e. large torque and high friction coefficients) a remaining torsional stress (typical value 50 %) needs to be considered.